Moarram/headline/docs/Customization.md

 ## General
 ### Setting Variables
-You can edit the variables in the theme file directly, or set the Headline variables in your `~/.zshrc` after the theme is sourced. *Variables set before the theme is sourced are ignored.*
+You can edit the customization variables in the theme file directly, or set them in your `~/.zshrc` after the theme is sourced.

+*You must source the theme before setting customization variables!*

 ### Booleans
 The string "true" is considered *true*, all other values are false.